markogrbic/py-steamgifts-bot/README.md

 ## Skip Giveaways

-It is possbile to skip giveawys by includinng the Steam game URL exactly as provided in the SteamGifts website to the skip_giveaway.txt file.
+It is possbile to skip giveaways by includinng the Steam game URL exactly as provided in the SteamGifts website to the skip_giveaway.txt file.

 # Notes